-Monday - Friday, 7 am - 10 pm, all motor vehicles parked at any PCC location must display a valid parking permit.
-The only free parking on campus is in 30 minute spots and in designated motorcycle areas.
+Monday - Friday, 7:00 AM - 10:00 PM, all motor vehicles parked at any PCC location must display a valid parking permit.
+The only free parking on campus is in designated motorcycle areas.

 Vehicle permits are displayed by hanging them from the rear view mirror.
 Permits must be visible through the windshield.
 For cars without rear view mirrors, place your permit on the driver's side of the dashboard.
 It is your responsibility to properly display a parking permit when parking at PCC.

-If you forget your permit, you must purchase a one-day permit (available at the business office, bookstore, or from the permit dispensers located in the parking areas) to park at PCC.
+If you forget your permit, you must purchase a one-day permit (available at Student Account Services, the bookstore, or from the permit dispensers located in the parking areas) to park at PCC.

 Responsibility for locating an appropriate designated parking area rests with the operator of the motor vehicle.
 Lack of a readily available designated parking area is not an excuse for violation of any parking regulation.
 Any vehicle parked in violation of any regulation is subject to citation and towing at the expense of the owner or operator.

 The college does not assume any responsibility for any motor vehicle or its contents while parked on college property.

 Any vehicle found parked on college property that has un-paid or un-appealed citations may be booted or towed.
 We may also boot or tow any vehicle that does not have license plates and/or has the VIN covered or to identify the operator of the vehicle.
 A charge of $25 will be applied to any outstanding balance when the boot is removed.
 Vehicles parked in Red Zones, blocking egress/ingress, or found parked in a hazardous manner may be towed as these situations present a safety concern.
 The College also reserves the right to tow any vehicle deemed to have been abandoned upon College property.
 There will be an administrative fee charged for the towing of any vehicle in addition to the related tow charges.

 Violations of PCC parking regulations

 - Over Time Limit $40